Mahdi Abdul-Sahib

 Mahdi Abdul-Sahib (born 28 July 1956) is an Iraqi former footballer who played as a forward.
-He represented the Iraq national team at the 1978 Asian Games and 1982 Asian Games.
+He represented the Iraq national team between 1978 and 1981, appearing in international competitions including the 1978 Asian Games and 1982 Asian Games.

 Mahdi played for Iraq between 1978 and 1981.

 Career statistics

 Scores and results list Iraq's goal tally first, score column indicates score after each Abdul-Sahib goal.